kean/articles/2021-03-24-concurrency.markdown

 ## Atomics

-I've been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline.
-But when Thread Sanizer was introduced it started emiting fasle positive warnings to the users.
+I had been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline.
+But when Thread Sanizer was introduced it started emiting warnings[^8].

+[^8]: You can learn more about why these warnings get emitted in the [following post](http://www.russbishop.net/the-law).

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/access-race.png">

 I replaced all atomics usages with locks or refactored some code to not require synchronization in the first place.
 There wasn't much impact on performance for the scenarios where I was using them.
-Atomics are great when you want to avoid allocating a lock.
 I will revisit this topic when/if [Swift Atomics](https://swift.org/blog/swift-atomics/) are part of the Standard Library.

 ## OperationQueues